 Knowing and using this connection between your thoughts and your health can greatly help your healing.

 Mindfulness is different than meditation/relaxation which only temporarily relaxes you during that practice, but not during the difficulties of real life.
-Stress is an inflammatory trigger.
-Chronic states of stress are associated with a decreased ability of the body to regulate the inflammatory response.
+Stress is an inflammatory and pain trigger.
+Chronic states of stress are associated with a decreased ability of the body to regulate the inflammatory and healing response.
 Mindfulness training allows you to respond in a more positive way to any stress.
 This controls chronic inflammation and supports healing.
 You want your thoughts to be programmed for healing.
-This means peace and positiveness during both the easy and difficult hours of each day.
+This means peace and positiveness during both the easy and difficult hours of each day, including when pain is experienced.
 Mindfulness training teaches you how to be more open and attentive to all life's experiences, and how to engage a positive attitude, perspective and relationship with each moment in your life.
 This takes practice on your part.

 Start by realizing that negative thoughts about your pain, life's circumstances, relationships, etc. will never result in anything positive in your life.
+One of the major issues with chronic pain is the fear or danger associated with it.
 Then practice monitoring your thoughts throughout the day.
 Begin to identify just how much negative thinking (anger, depression, helplessness, jealousy, disconnectedness, unforgiveness, lack of confidence/inferiority, hate, impatience, greed, self-absorption, judgement/criticism/condemnation of others) is going on in your head.
 Realize that thinking negative (as well as positive) thoughts is ALWAYS a choice you make.
 Your RESPONSE to any given situation in life is entirely up to you.
 You can CHOOSE your thoughts.
 You must change the meaning you give to each moment and situation in your life, and shift your viewpoint (perspective) on all moments to a more positive outlook.

 Replacing the negative thoughts when they arise with more positive perspectives such as: " I am healing", "I am loving and forgiving", "I am better than yesterday", "I am at peace and cannot be moved", "I am able and confident", "I have stumbled but not fallen in my progress", "My healing capacity is greater than my problem" will set your psycho-neuro-immunological system at work in healing your pains and inflammation.
 Practice this throughout the day and add 1-3 five minute sessions of intense visualization of your body healing per day.
 This visualization can be on a large scale such as visualizing yourself performing your favorite activities pain free, or on a cellular or microscopic level visualizing healing soft tissue fibers, increased blood supply filled with healing nutrients entering your pain site, or a healing force mending your injury.